jjacklee116/ajitjohnson.github.io/_drafts/a-draft-post0.markdown

 {% highlight python %}
 ## Set working directory
-expression_data <- read.table(file = "exp.csv", row.names = 1, sep=',', header = T) # This command looks for a file named 'exp.csv' and would set the first column as row names/ cell names and the first row as column names/ gene names. meta_data <- read.table(file = "meta.csv", row.names = 1, sep=',', header = T)
+expression_data <- read.table(file = "exp.csv", row.names = 1, sep=',', header = T) # This command looks for a file named 'exp.csv' within your working directory and would set the first column as row names/ cell names and the first row as column names/ gene names. meta_data <- read.table(file = "meta.csv", row.names = 1, sep=',', header = T)
 {% endhighlight %}

-Now we are good to go.
-Lets run the t_SNE algorithm and generate a plot as we did previously.
+**Now we are good to go.
+Lets run the t_SNE algorithm and generate a plot as we did previously.**

 >If you get any error at this point, it probably because your data is not in the right-format.
 Go back and check if they are okay.

 {% highlight python %}